 DC-sputtering was used to deposit Au nanostructures on quartz substrates for 10, 15, and 20 seconds, and then their characteristics were investigated and studied with UV-Vis, X-ray, and AFM tests.
 The thicknesses of the three films prepared at different sputtering times were calculated using the empirical formula.
-A change from blue to green was observed as the sputtering time increased (the thickness of the gold nanofilms increased) of sputtered specimens, indicating a change in the prepared samples' nanostructure.
+A change from blue to green was observed as the sputtering time and the thickness of the gold nanofilms increased, indicating a change in the prepared samples' nanostructure.
 A non-zero energy gap of gold nanostructure was found by analyzing their UV-Vis spectra using Tauc's model, in which a non-zero band gap indicates semi-conducting properties of the gold-sputtered nanostructures.
-Results from AFM tests revealed that the surface configuration of the as-sputtered nanostructures does not rely noticeably on the sputter times, where the layered growth stage is related to the monotonic decline of surface roughness, and grain size as sputtering time was increased.
+Results from AFM tests revealed that the surface configuration of the as-sputtered nanostructures does not rely noticeably on the sputter times, where the layered growth stage is related to the monotonic decline of surface roughness with deposition time.
+Sputtered Au films on quartz substrates revealed a monotonic decline in surface roughness, root-mean-square surface roughness, and grain size as sputtering time was increased.
 The results revealed that 10 s was the best sputtering time, with the highest roughness and RMS.
-Gold nanostructures may be evenly distributed and homogeneously on the quartz substrate surface if the experiment is conducted under these conditions.
-Since the optical properties are dependent on the layer thickness, these ultra-thin films may be used as photocatalyst seed layers in optoelectronics applications.
-Given that the gold nanoparticles are energetic productive heat carriers and that the optical properties can be tuned by using various substrate materials like TiO2, these features could have significant impacts on the development of future solid-state solar cells and chemical gas sensors.
+Gold nanostructures may be evenly and homogeneously distributed on the quartz substrate surface if the experiment is conducted under these conditions.
+Since the optical properties are dependent on the layer thickness, these ultra-thin films may be used as photocatalyst seed layers in optoelectronic applications.
+Given that the gold nanoparticles are energetic and productive heat carriers and that the optical properties can be tuned by using various substrate materials like TiO2, these features could have significant impacts on the development of future solid-state solar cells and chemical gas sensors.